MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 This command will launch a browser window asking you to authenticate with either your GitHub or Microsoft account.
 It will generate an access key to copy-paste into the CLI (it will prompt you for it).
 You're now successfully authenticated and can safely close your browser window.

-Anytime you want to check if you're already logged in, you can run the following command to display the e-mail address associated with your current authentication session, your username, and your display name:
+Anytime you want to check if you're already logged in, you can run the following command to display the e-mail address for your current authentication session, your username, and your display name:

 ```shell
 appcenter profile list